getsolus/help-center-docs/hardware/printer-compatibility/en.md

 - Brother HL-1210W
 - Brother HL-2220
 - Brother HL-L2315DW
-- Brother MFV-J220
+- Brother MFC-J220
 - Brother MFC-L2700DW
 - Brother MFC-L2740DW
 - Brother MFC-J480DW

 **For newer Brother scanners you have to install the `brscan4` package.**

-**Should your printer not be on this list you can request your Printer here [Link](https://dev.solus-project.com/T83)**
+Should your printer not be on this list you can request your Printer here for inclusion [Link](https://dev.solus-project.com/T83)

 ### Epson